amgarrett09/rust-css-minifier/README.md

 A simple command line tool which minifies CSS.

-This is a work in process and **is still very early**.
-Currently it does the
+Currently it does the following:
-following:

 * Removes line breaks
 * Removes spaces that don't affect syntax